ivanursul/ivanursul/_posts/2017-08-03-counting-eggs-design.markdown

 UI part is very easy - two camera views(camera + processed camera) and settings page.
 ![](assets/images/egg-project/ui.png)

-Client didn't ask for any UI part, but we understood that it would be very hard to launch a console app, so we managed to
+Client didn't ask for any UI part, but we understood that it would be very hard to launch a console app, so we managed to convince client to write a simple UI.

 ### <a href="#" name=""><i class="fa fa-link anchor" aria-hidden="true"></i></a> Hardware